fvr1210/beer_prices/ReadMe.md

 &laquo;Where can inhabitants buy the most beer with their income?&raquo;
 </li>
 </ul>
-If you like my Beerboard and you want to have your own dashboard for your data, you can contact me over my <a href="www.linkedin.com/in/flavio-von-rickenbach-12103b">LinkedIn</a> or via <a href="mailto:%20flavio_von_rickenbach@hotmail.com">Mail</a>
+If you like my Beerboard and you want to have your own dashboard for your data or you want to give me suggestions for improvement or other observations please contact me over my <a href="www.linkedin.com/in/flavio-von-rickenbach-12103b">LinkedIn</a> or via <a href="mailto:%20beerboard@hotmail.com">Mail.</a>
-CC-BY 4.0
+Created by: Flavio von Rickenbach, CC-BY 4.0
 <p><h2>Data Sources</h2></p>
 <p>For this Beerboard I use data from different sources and this sources sometimes also use further sources&hellip; Showing all this in the graphs would make the them really messy.
 Therefore I created this section.
 Following I state where if found the data I use for my graphs and describe it.</p>
 <p><h3>GoEuro Data </h3></p>